 At the same time, when I say that I am going to do something, I say it because I really mean it, and then I follow through.
 It works even when I talk about dreams and goals.
 I first think about it, check in with myself that it's something I really want to do, and only then put it into words.

-Eventually, putting things into words became a commitment in itself because it allowed me to stay accountable with what I said I was going to do.
+Eventually, putting things into words became a commitment in itself because it allowed me to stay accountable to what I said I was going to do.
 I highly encourage you to examine what you haven't been honest about with yourself and other people and come up with a plan to change it.

 17. You Are in Charge of Your Own Happiness

 Relationships have been one of the greatest teachers I got to have.
 It looks like I learn best from "hands-on" experiences.
 And although they are very effective, they can also be very painful.

 One of the biggest lessons that I learned about happiness was realizing that I was expecting one of my previous partners to give me all the happiness in the world.
 And when you put so much expectation and pressure on someone, and he walks away, that happiness walks away with him too.
 Only later on, I realized how dangerous it was on my behalf to expect someone to be my main source of happiness.
 I guess I had a hard time figuring out for myself what made me really happy.